cgjteam/cgjteam.github.io/Geometry.md

 ## 1. Library Architecture

-The library is organized into mathematical layers that emerged during the formal verification of classical synthetic geometry.
+The library is developed through the formal verification of classical synthetic geometry proofs.

+The current architecture emerged from the formalization of Ian Finlay's proof of the concurrency of triangle medians.

+The library is organized into the following layers:

-- **Basic Structures & Definitions** – Fundamental geometric objects and predicates.
+- **Basic Structures** - Fundamental geometric objects and predicates.
-- **Primitive Axioms** – Minimal axiomatic foundation of the library.
+- **Primitive Axioms** - Minimal assumptions required by formal proofs.
-- **Elementary Transformations** – Reusable symmetry and orientation theorems.
+- **Elementary Geometric Lemmas** - Reusable synthetic transformations.
-- **Accessor Theorems** – Direct access to components of compound geometric definitions.
-- **Synthetic Arguments** – Complete reusable geometric arguments extracted from formal proofs.
+- **Synthetic Proof Steps** - Complete intermediate arguments extracted from classical proofs.
-- **Geometric Theories** – Independent mathematical theories developed from reusable arguments.
-- **Main Formal Proofs** – Complete verified synthetic proofs.
+- **Main Formal Proofs** - Complete verified geometric results.

 ---

 ## 2. Development Philosophy

-The Geometry Library is developed incrementally through the formalization of carefully selected classical synthetic proofs.

-Rather than designing a complete geometry library in advance, reusable mathematical structures are allowed to emerge naturally from completed formal developments.

-The first complete formalization also demonstrated that building verified proofs is only one part of the process.
-Understanding the resulting architecture and organizing reusable mathematical components become equally important as the library continues to evolve.
+The Geometry Library is not designed as a complete axiomatic geometry system in advance.

+Instead, mathematical structures and reusable components emerge from the formal analysis of concrete synthetic proofs.

+The formalization process separates:

+- geometric intuition,
+- necessary logical dependencies,
+- reusable mathematical arguments.

+The resulting library grows from verified mathematics rather than from a predefined implementation framework.

 ---

 ## 3. Design Principles

-1. The library is organized around mathematical theories rather than individual proofs.
-2. Frequently recurring synthetic arguments are encapsulated as reusable theorems.
-3. Primitive axioms are intentionally kept to a minimum.
+1. Primitive geometric assumptions are kept explicit.
-4. Internal implementation details are separated from the public theorem interface.
+2. Reusable arguments are separated from individual proofs.
-5. The naming policy reflects mathematical meaning rather than historical origin.
-6. The architecture of the library should remain understandable as the collection of formal proofs grows.
+3. Classical synthetic reasoning is preserved in the formal structure.
+4. The library grows through mathematical dependencies revealed by proofs.
+5. Formal statements should reflect mathematical meaning.

 ---